superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 But to see what is and isn't working in your RAG system, to refine and optimize, you have to **evaluate** it.
 In this article, we go over the broad strokes of our proposed evaluation approach / framework, which includes separate assessments of the model itself, data ingestion, semantic retrieval, and, finally the RAG application end-to-end, providing a high level discussion of what's involved in each.

-In article 2, we will look at RAGAS (RAG Assessment), learn how to set it up with an example, calculate some of the supported metrics, and compare that with our proposed framework.
+In article 2, we will look at RAGAS (RAG Assessment)(https://github.com/explodinggradients/ragas), learn how to set it up with an example, calculate some of the supported metrics, and compare that with our proposed framework.
 We will also look at some examples of our proposed framework.
-In article 3...
+In article 3, we will look at Arize AI (https://arize.com/) way of evaluating RAG applications using Phoenix Evals focussed on Retrieval evaluation and Response evaluation.

 <img src=/assets/use_cases/retrieval_augmented_generation_eval/rag_qdrant.jpg alt="Implementation of RAG using Qdrant as a vector database" data-size="100" />